 Response: Noted.
 The introduction and continued existence of the interest exemption the was intended, despite the absence of business activities, also to limit any tax liability that may arise in the hands of a natural person that earns interest income outside of a trade.
 It is noted that the interest exemption may be at a level much lower than the interest income that may arise under some of the lending arrangements of concern.
 As such, there will be no exclusion in respect of natural persons entering into back-to-back arrangements to fund personal expenditure.
 It is noted, that further consultation on the proposed section 11G may be desired by taxpayers on the amended provisions of section 11G.
-It is therefore proposed that section 11G should only come into effect on 1 January 2025 in respect of years of assessments commencing on or after that date to allow for further stakeholder engagement during the 2024 legislative cycle.
+It is therefore proposed that section 11G should only come into effect on 1 January 2025 in respect of years of assessments commencing on or after that date.
 In the interim, Practice Note 31 will remain in effect until this newly proposed effective date.

-10.2.
+8.2.
 Clarifying anti-avoidance rules dealing with third-party backed shares